system76/tech-docs/src/models/thelio-mira-b1.0/repairs.md

 ## Replacing the RAM:

 Thelio Mira b1.0 supports up to 128GB (4x32GB) of RAM.
-The RAM sticks are Unregistered/Unbuffered DDR4 DIMMs running at a speed of 3200MHz.
+The RAM sticks are DDR4 DIMMs (non-ECC) running at a speed of 3200MHz.
 If you've purchased new RAM, need to replace your RAM, or are reseating your RAM, follow these steps.

 **Tools required:** Cross-head (Phillips) screwdriver (optional)
 **Time estimate:** 15 minutes